guidouil/TorrentsDuck/_docs/mupDeploy.md

 ## 7. Get admin right

 This is not a "bug" : **only the first account of the platform gets admin rights** (for now).
-So you need to create the first user using the `sign-up` from the website we just deployd.
+So you need to create the first user using the `sign-up` from the website we just deployed.
 Once you have your first account, you need to restart the node application hosted on your server with the following commands :

 ```sh
 cd path/to/TorrentsDuck